ibrahimy353/Static-Site-Generator-/posts/SSG.md

   )
 }
 ```
 To inject custom style to the blog we use Tailwind.css.
-Copy and paste the code bellow on the **styles/global.css** file.
+Copy and paste the code below on the **styles/global.css** file.
 More information on css from these [tailwindcss](https://v1.tailwindcss.com/docs/adding-base-styles).

 ```javascript